The top 3 real-time collaboration tools to keep your team in syncThe Flow TeamLast Updated: August 27, 2022

 Working remotely is not without its drawbacks.
 Individuals can start to feel siloed when they can’t tap their coworker on the shoulder to chat about a project or ask a question.
 This can lead to a lack of coordination, leaving some people out of the loop and, oftentimes, causing people to feel disconnected.
 For managers, it can be a challenge to keep track of what their team is working on, which can cause them to add either too little or too much to someone’s plate.

 So how do the most popular real-time collaboration tools combat these problems?
 Slack, Google Suite, and Flow all take different approaches.
 Let’s take a look:

-The Google Suite (G Suite) includes team communication and productivity, cloud computing, and storage services.
-Legacy users were able to get G Suite in a free package, but in 2020 new firms may pay for it.
-There are three different plans:
+The Google Workspace includes tools for team communication and productivity, along with offering video meetings, and cloud storage services among others.
+Legacy users were able to get these features in a free package, but in 2022 new firms may need to pay for it.
+There are four different plans:

 - Effective email, storage, word processing, spreadsheet, and calendar abilities

 - Allows remote collaboration—multiple team members can work on the same document at once